Throughout its history FRAME has promoted the Three Rs to the public, academia and industry.

 2014 – Complete overhaul of FRAME’s public face including new websites, redesigned FRAME News and launch of the Timeline.

-2013 – Review of dog use in drugs testing published in ATLA, reveals that use of dogs as second species is extremely unreliable.
+2013 – Review of dog use in drugs testing published in ATLA, reveals that use of dogs as second species can be extremely unreliable.

 2012- FRAME launches the PiLAS website (Perspectives in Laboratory Animal Science) to provide a platform for informal discussion of current challenges facing bio-scientists.